 Learning Disability and AD/HD Assessment:

-1. Administer at least 6 test batteries during the internship year.
+1. Administer at least 4 test batteries during the internship year.
 Batteries will include a complete biopsychosocial interview, standard intelligence, attention, and achievement measures, as well as behavior checklists.
-Two (2) batteries should be completed by the end of the fall semester.
+One (1) battery should be completed by the end of the fall semester.
 Efforts should be made to use assessment instruments across different cultural groups (broadly defined).

 2. Bring test results and questions for discussion while working on assessments to the Assessment Seminar to be utilized as case material for the latter part of assessment seminar.
 Interns will integrate results to formulate diagnoses and generate recommendations.
 Complete reports will be written for each case.